fhadzic/ProgrammingTechniques-Homeworks/README.md

 Ferid Hadžić 17685

-Preparatory tasks from the subject "Programming Techniques", C ++ programming language.
+Tasks from the subject "Programming Techniques", C ++ programming language.
 Tasks are given in pdf files.